 ProWalker Hardware Recommendations

-NVIDIA Iray is a progressive pathracing engine, and uses your computer's graphics card in conjunction with the CPU to accelerate rendering when exporting Podium Walker animations.
-This approach means we can no longer simply recommend "a system with a fast processor and a lot of RAM" and call it a day.
+NVIDIA Iray is a progressive pathracing engine, and uses your computer's graphics card in conjunction with the CPU to accelerate rendering when rendering animations and still images.

-In order of importance, these are the things you should prioritize when building a system for GPU accelerated rendering with Iray.
+In order of importance, these are the things you should prioritize when building a system for GPU rendering with ProWalker.

-- RAM - Recommend at least 16GB, though less will often suffice.
+- RAM - Recommend at least 8GB, though 16GB is preferred.

 Graphics cards with Iray support/drivers: